Roller Painting Your Van

 Preparation is always the key to a good paint finish regardless of what method you use.
 Once the paint goes on all the blemishes will be highlighted and can spoil what would be an otherwise smart van.

 Fill all the little holes and rust spots.
 Sand down smooth to around a 600-grade finish.
 You don't need to sand the whole van, but I would recommend it as it gives the paint something to key to.
 Finally, wash everything down to remove dust and grease.
 This final part is the most important.

 Next step in the preparation is to mask everything you don't want the paint on.
 Sounds obvious but what you will find is that because you have so much control over where the paint goes, there may be a lot less masking than you think.

-For example, there is no need to completely cover the windows.
-You don't get overspray with a roller so you only need to mask the edges of the windows.
+For example, there is no need to cover the windows completely.
+You don't get overspray with a roller, so you only need to mask the edges of the windows.
 The same applies to lights or any other edges to large areas.

 The paint type I used is a product called Rustoleum.
 This paint has several advantages.
 It doesn't need an undercoat.
-It has rust inhibiting qualities, it dries slowly and has some self levelling propoerties.
+It has rust inhibiting qualities, it dries slowly and has some self-leveling properties.
 An added advantage is that it can be thinned down using ordinary white spirits.